jyp4505/BIOL672/Interpretation_Unit2.md

 QUESTION 4

 RANDOM FOREST

 I utilized the same dataset diabetes dataset from the previous questions (diabetes) and used the random forest method to classify and determine calculate the accuracy.
-  The confusion matrix provided a classification accuracy of 74.4%, which is slightly more accurate than the KNN method (e.g. 69.93%), but significantly more accurate than the neural network method (e.g. 63.7%) and the radial basis KSVM method (e.g. 57.23%).
+  The confusion matrix provided a classification accuracy of 74.4%, which is similar to the accuracies found in machine learning (e.g. naive bayes) and neural network.
+However, the classification accuracy for random forest is significantly greater than the svm methods.

 CONFUSION MATRIX

 1. Q4_confusion_matrix_randomforest.txt

 ADABOOST

 I utilized the same dataset diabetes dataset from the previous questions (diabetes) and used the adaboost method to classify and determine calculate the accuracy.
-  The confusion matrix provided a classification accuracy of 71.4%, which is slightly less accurate than random forest method (e.g. 74.4%), slightly more accurate than the KNN method (e.g. 67.2%), but significantly more accurate than the neural network method (e.g. 63.7%) and the radial basis KSVM method (e.g. 57.2%).
+  The confusion matrix provided a classification accuracy of 71.4%, which is similar to the accuracies found in machine learning (e.g. naive bayes), neural network, and random forest.
+However, the classification accuracy for random forest is significantly greater than the svm methods.

-Out of all the methods used, the random forest method and adaboost method seem to produce the best classfication accuracy.
+Out of all the methods used, the neural network method provided the highest classification accuracy for the diabetes dataset, with an outcome of whether or not someone has diabetes.

 CONFUSION MATRIX

 1. Q4_confusion_matrix_adaboost.txt